Luthetus/Luthetus.Ide/README.md

 - Runs on Linux, Windows, and Mac

-### One can gauge their interest in the repository with this one minute GIF:
+### One can gauge their interest in the repository with this two minute GIF:
 ![Example GIF](./Images/Rewrite/introductoryGifLuthetusIde.gif)

 ## Features